upcvqa/final/README.md

 ## Project
 There are several possibilities to address VQA and this project has been based on VQA 2015 paper: https://arxiv.org/pdf/1612.00837.pdf
+To know more about this project, the goals and results go to GOOGLE PRESENTATION (LINK to be added here)

+## Getting Started
+This project has been designed to run in Google Colab.
+The repository includes a Dataset for your evaluation that it's being installed on the first cells of Google Colab

+click HERE to open Google Colab